geoserver/geoserver-history/doc/en/user/source/data/sqlserver.rst

    :widths: 20 80

    * - ``host``
-     - The sql server instance host name or ip address.
+     - The sql server instance host name or ip address, only.
+Note that ``server\instance`` notation is not accepted - specify the port below, instead, if you have a non-default instance.
    * - ``port``
      - The port on which the SQL server instance is accepting connections.
+See the :ref:`note <port_notes>` below.
    * - ``database``
      - The name of the database to connect to.
    * - ``schema``
-     - The database schema to access tables from.
+     - The database schema to access tables from (optional).
    * - ``user``
      - The name of the user to connect to the oracle database as.
    * - ``password``